-d) Discriminatory annotations are those based on particular data according to art.
-9 p.1 GDPR4, such as faith.
+d) Discriminatory annotations are those based on special categories of personal data according to article 9 paragraph 1 of the GDPR, such as faith.
 Therefore, the LEAs undertake to use annotations that are not relevant only because they derive from the faith or political and philosophical beliefs of individuals but that, in connection with the experience of the LEAs themselves, may contain additional elements.
-Tools like ANITA can be employed either for social good or misused.
-The professionalism encouraged by this collaboration policy is predicated on their use in socially responsible pursuits by morally responsible operators.
+During the Research Phase of the ANITA Project, personal data can be